olegyablokov/pde-numeric-solver/README.md

 The program is meant to be platform-independent, although it is tested only on Linux Mint 18.2 Cinnamon 64-bit.

+## Docs
+The project supports auto-documentation by [Doxygen](www.doxygen.org).
+To generate docs, go to docs/ and type 'doxygen Doxyfile'. 'html' and 'latex' directories will appear.
+The default page for html files is html/index.html.

 ## Images
 ![screenshot](https://github.com/oyyablokov/pde_numeric_solver/blob/master/images/heat_equation1.png)
 ![screenshot](https://github.com/oyyablokov/pde_numeric_solver/blob/master/images/wave_equation1.png)